sfinkenhdz/choose-your-own/choose/story_text.md

 ---------------
+CHOICE15: Go to lazy group
 Our walk to our final destination is a long one.
 They are all the way down by the river. convo
 "Isn't this the group described as being lazy?" you ask.
 "Strange that the lazy people would travel this far away just to sit around and do nothing."

 Thanks to the communciation and relationship-buidling, everyone cooperates, thrives and humanity is saved!

+Now, amidst all of the hugging, hand-shaking, back-slapping, joyful crying and general congratulatory revelrie, you may also be wondering, how close did I come to making the wrong choice and ending humanity's last hope?
+What did I miss by making the choices that I made.

+Let me assure you that although you and I make an amazing team, our success was guaranteed.
+To save both your time and mine, and to make sure getting to know each other wasn't cut short by quick wins or losses, you've experienced most major plot points one way or another regardless of your decisions.

+Like coding, there is more than one way to get to the right answer.
+Some may take longer, some may be more clear or elegant, but xxx works.